meduzen/blog/vitepress/articles/recover-a-lost-git-stash.md

 (Really useful post btw!)
 :::

-## 2. Send a lost stash back where it comes from
+## Step 2: send a lost stash back where it comes from

 Let’s use the commit hash of the second stash (from the previous list):